Blog Home

 Sent via Internet (WiFi or cellular data) Cellular network

-Cost Varies by data usage for multimedia Cost effective, standard messaging
+Cost Cost may vary depending on data usage for multimedia Cost-effective, standard messaging rates apply

 Read receipts Yes No